28 Finest Luxury Shopping Statistics for People With Style

 As Made in Italy has radiated the aura of exclusivity and style for decades, Italian factories and small family businesses with years of experience have held the standard for luxury goods all over the world.
 However, many of these are shut down at the moment, so the future of the luxury retail industry is being compromised.

 Of course, Burberry is in good company.
-It shares the space on the list of top 10 luxury brands by brand value with Chanel, Gucci, Rolex, Cartier, Dior, Yves Saint Laurent, and Prada.
+It shares the space on the list of top 10 luxury brands by brand value with Louis Vuitton, Chanel, Hermes, Gucci, Cartier, Dior, Tiffany & Co, and Prada.
 How does Burberry rank?
-It holds position number nine at the moment.
-Together with Rolex, it’s giving the British people a strong reason to take pride in their luxury industry.
+It holds position number ten at the moment.
+Together with Rolex, it gives the British people a strong reason to take pride in their luxury industry.

-6. Nike had a market capitalisation of $107.83 billion, ranking second on the list of the largest fashion companies in the world.
+6. Nike has a market capitalisation of $107.83 billion, ranking second on the list of the largest fashion companies in the world.

-The apparel giant is followed by Inditex that owns brands such as Zara, Pull&Bear, Massimo Dutti, and Bershka.
-Next on the luxury heavyweights list is Dior, followed by Kering, Hermes, TJX, Richemont, Adidas, and Luxottica.
+The apparel giant is followed by Inditex, which owns Zara, Pull & Bear, Massimo Dutti, and Bershka.
+Next on the luxury heavyweights list is Dior, followed by Kering, Hermes, TJX, Richemont, Adidas, and Fast Retailing.

 (Boston Consulting Group, Bain)